Leaders At G20 Meeting Face Dose Of Virtual Reality - UrduPoint

 De facto ruler Crown Prince Mohammed bin Salman, who became heir to the throne in 2017, has up-ended the ultra-conservative kingdom -- revamping the economy, allowing mixed-gender events, and extending greater freedoms for women, including the right to drive.

-But instead, the lead-up to the summit has brought negative headlines, including the detention of opponents in an ongoing crackdown.
+But the lead-up to the summit brought negative headlines, including on the detention of opponents in an ongoing crackdown.

 "The G20 this year will be a disappointing one overall for Saudi Arabia, as a virtual conference will not showcase the kingdom's progress in the ways Riyadh hoped," said Ryan Bohl, of US geopolitical think-tank Stratfor.